jamesoshea/wt-booking-api/README.md

 - Validates booking requests against hotel data in WT (rate plans, cancellation policies, available rooms)

+- Checks the sender's trustworthiness and message integrity based on configurable trust clues and lists.

 - Performs the necessary bookkeeping directly in the WT platform (i.e. it updates availability data based on accepted booking requests).
 This implementation does not change availability